kaw393939/user_management/readme.md

 ## Submission and Grading: Your Chance to Shine 📝✏️📈

 1. **Reflection Document**: Submit a 1-2 page Word document reflecting on your learnings throughout the course and your experience working on this epic project.
-Include links to the closed issues for the **5 QA issues, 10 NEW tests, and 2 Features** you'll be graded on.
+Include links to the closed issues for the **5 QA issues, 10 NEW tests, and 1 Feature** you'll be graded on.
 Make sure your project successfully deploys to DockerHub and include a link to your Docker repository in the document - let your work speak for itself! 📄🔗💥

 2. **Commit History**: Show off your consistent hard work through your commit history like a true coding warrior. **Projects with less than 10 commits will get an automatic 0 - ouch!** 😬⚠️ A significant part of your project's evaluation will be based on your use of issues, commits, and following a professional development process like a boss - prove your coding prowess! 💻🔄🔥